dantewebmaster/react-template-basic/README.md

 # React Template Basic
-Initial setup of an application template using a minimal React front-end stack.
+This template is a starter point for an application using ReactJS as a front-end framework.

 ## Starting the project